-The businesses associated with two groups of products (each with approximately \$25 million in annual sales) were realigned with one moving from the Consumer business segment to the Health Care business segment and the other moving from the Health Care business segment to the Consumer business segment.
+The businesses associated with two groups of products (each with approximately \$25 million in annual sales) were realigned with one moving from the Consumer business segment to the Health Care business segment to the Consumer business segment.

 Also effective in the first quarter of 2023, the Consumer business segment re-aligned from four divisions to the following three divisions: Home, Health and Auto Care; Construction and Home Improvement Markets; and Stationery and Office.